mglantz/advanced-networking-workshop/labs/lab-1/README.md

 Now, let's create some smarter versions of the playbooks we have previously create.

-:boom: Create a version of below playbook which only uses the eos_facts module when you have detected that it is an Arista switch.
+:boom: Task 2: Create a version of below playbook which only uses the eos_facts module when you have detected that it is an Arista switch.
 ```
 - name: "Gather facts from Arista switches"
   hosts: leafs